misiektoja/instagram_monitor/docs/quick-start.md

 <a id="manual-commands"></a>
 ## Run Individual Commands

 The examples below use PyPI.
-For a manual script replace `instagram_monitor` with `python3 instagram_monitor.py` on macOS or Linux and `python instagram_monitor.py` on Windows.
-Docker and Docker Compose users should use the prefixes under [Command Format by Installation Method](usage.md#command-format).
+For a manual script, replace `instagram_monitor` with `python3 instagram_monitor.py` on macOS or Linux.
+Use `python instagram_monitor.py` on Windows.
+Docker users should copy the matching prefix under [Command Format by Installation Method](usage.md#command-format).

 Track a public account in [No-Login Mode](configuration.md#no-login-mode-without-session-login):